openmm/openmm_workshops/README.md

 The workshop consists of an introduction presentation, information on setting up an environment to runs the exercises, and three exercises.

 ## Introduction
-This is a powerpoint presenation, the slides can be found in [./slides](./slides)
+This is a powerpoint presentation, the slides can be found in [./slides](./slides)

 ## Setup